crowdsecurity/crowdsec-docs/crowdsec-docs/docs/observability/prometheus.md

  - `cs_info` : Information about CrowdSec (software version)

 ### Exploitation with prometheus server & grafana

-Those metrics can be scaped by [prometheus server](https://prometheus.io/docs/introduction/overview/#architecture) and visualized with [grafana](https://grafana.com/).
+Those metrics can be scraped by [prometheus server](https://prometheus.io/docs/introduction/overview/#architecture) and visualized with [grafana](https://grafana.com/).
 They [can be downloaded here](https://github.com/crowdsecurity/grafana-dashboards) :

 ![Overview](/img/grafana_overview.png)